Symbolic artificial intelligence: Uncertain reasoning

 Both statistical approaches and extensions to logic were tried.

-One statistical approach, Hidden Markov Models, had already been popularized in the 1980s for speech recognition work.
+One statistical approach, hidden Markov models, had already been popularized in the 1980s for speech recognition work.
 Subsequently, in 1988, Judea Pearl popularized the use of Bayesian Networks as a sound but efficient way of handling uncertain reasoning with his publication of the book Probabilistic Reasoning in Intelligent Systems: Networks of Plausible Inference. and Bayesian approaches were applied successfully in expert systems.
 Even later, in the 1990s, statistical relational learning, an approach that combines probability with logical formulas, allowed probability to be combined with first-order logic, e.g., with either Markov Logic Networks or Probabilistic Soft Logic.

 Other, non-probabilistic extensions to first-order logic to support were also tried.
 For example, non-monotonic reasoning could be used with truth maintenance systems.
 A truth maintenance system tracked assumptions and justifications for all inferences.
 It allowed inferences to be withdrawn when assumptions were found out to be incorrect or a contradiction was derived.
 Explanations could be provided for an inference by explaining which rules were applied to create it and then continuing through underlying inferences and rules all the way back to root assumptions.
-Lofti Zadeh had introduced a different kind of extension to handle the representation of vagueness.
+Lotfi Zadeh had introduced a different kind of extension to handle the representation of vagueness.
 For example, in deciding how "heavy" or "tall" a man is, there is frequently no clear "yes" or "no" answer, and a predicate for heavy or tall would instead return values between 0 and 1.
 Those values represented to what degree the predicates were true.
 His fuzzy logic further provided a means for propagating combinations of these values through logical formulas.